-Akin Gump Strauss Hauer & Feld LLP’s employment discrimination and civil rights attorneys have extensive trial and appellate experience in the litigation of employment claims against employers of all sizes and regularly defend employee discrimination charges brought by the EEOC and its counterparts at the state and local level.
-These experiences include routine single plaintiff cases alleging discrimination or retaliation, as well as high-profile, high-stakes cases on a wide range of employment issues.
-One of our most notable engagements has been our recent successful representation of the Freeman Company in the first case to test the EEOC’s 2012 policy guidance on criminal and background checks, as well as the boundaries of Title VII of the Civil Rights Act of 1964.
-The Wall Street Journal covered the decision, stating that Freeman defeated “one of the [EEOC’s] most high-profile crusades.”
+Frequently called upon to handle sensitive and high-profile discrimination matters, Akin Gump Strauss Hauer & Feld LLP’s employment discrimination and civil rights attorneys have extensive trial and appellate experience in the litigation of employment claims against employers of all sizes.
+They regularly defend employee discrimination charges brought by the EEOC and other federal and state anti-discrimination agencies.
+These experiences include routine single plaintiff cases alleging discrimination or retaliation, as well as prominent cases on a wide range of employment issues.

 Our EEO attorneys specialize in class litigation across the full spectrum of discrimination claims, including the gamut of laws under Title VII as well as discrimination allegations related to age, national origin, pay and screening procedures.
 They are also dedicated both to defending EEOC “pattern or practice” cases as well as to handling major EEOC investigations.
 We have never allowed a client to suffer an adverse class judgment in an EEO case.
 In the vast majority of cases, our attorneys have been successful in defeating class certification, and, in one of the few EEO cases nationwide where a class was certified and the case went to trial (Paige, et al. v.
 California Highway Patrol), we obtained a defense verdict following an eight-week jury trial of race and national origin discrimination claims.